depsimon/laravel-wallet/README.md

 ## Run Migrations

-Publish the migrations with this artisan command:
+Per default the package will automatically load the migrations from the vendor folder.

+If you want more flexibility, you can publish the migration files to your own migration directory with the following artisan command:

 ```bash
 php artisan vendor:publish --provider="Depsimon\Wallet\WalletServiceProvider" --tag=migrations
 ```
+Make sure to deactivate automatic migration loadingby setting the config variable `load_migrations` to false when you have published the migration file.

 ## Configuration